This page is dedicated to small important things, which may be important. - Docker vs Kubernetes

 - This is a unique ID that helps ensure compatibility between different versions of a class when serializing and deserializing.
 If the

-, its fields will not be serialized by default, even if the subclass implementsSerializable
+Serializable, its subclasses automatically become serializable.
+However, if a superclass does not implementSerializable, its fields will not be serialized by default, even if the subclass implementsSerializable.

 Practical Examples of Serialization in Java